Sv443/LangApplier/README.md

 ## How to use:

-1. Add the class langapp to every element that needs to be affected by the language change
+### 1. Add the class langapp to every element that needs to be affected by the language change
 ```html
 <div class="langapp"></div>
 ```

-2. Add the needed attributes to change specific things of the element:
+### 2. Add the needed attributes to change specific things of the element
 ```html
 <div class="langapp" data-lang_content="__EN°English Content|__DE°German Content">
 <!--(this affects the innerHTML of the element)-->